 A wounded inner child, like a real child, might be narcissistic, impulsive, dependent, needy and have a huge fear of being abandoned.
-This behaviour leads in every part of their lives as they never learned how to control their emotions healthily, they refuse to take responsibility for their lives, they tend to act out and show their refusal.
+This behaviour leads to every part of their lives as they never learned how to control their emotions healthily, they refuse to take responsibility for their lives, and they tend to act out and show their refusal.

 We were all children once, and that child is still living inside of us.
 Not a lot of people are aware of that as we grew up hearing them saying “grow up” or “don’t act childish”.
-We’ve been told that we have to stop being kids, which means stop exploring, having fun and playing, discovering the world and creating joy, and finally, grow up.
+We’ve been told that we have to stop being kids, which means stop exploring, having fun and playing, discovering the world and creating joy, and finally, growing up.
 But most people never grow up.
 Most people just get old.
 Their inner child didn’t have time to be a child, to learn about the world, to get his/her basic needs, and properly heal from trauma.
 People grow up with their inner child being neglected, denied, ignored, pushed away or destroyed, and they take all of it to their further life.
 Imagine a six-year-old child living the life of a 40-year-old person.
-Imagine what kind of decisions they make, how much responsibility they have.
+Imagine what kind of decisions they make, and how much responsibility they have.

 It might sound funny, but the way you live right now, the person you are at this moment is connected to the young version of who you are.
 Everything you’ve been through, what you wanted as a child, what you get and what you didn’t get shaped you into who you are.

 I created a simple yet functional SELF-CARE DAILY PLANNER!
 This self-care-focused daily planner is a great tool to help you prioritize your well-being and track your self-care practices.